-Read the transcript to Diversification is Important in Investing!
+Read the video transcript to Diversification is Important in Investing!

 Previously we saw how owning many stocks eliminated “specific company risk”, which is risk that can be diversified away.
 Now we are going to see that it is not enough to simply own hundreds of companies.
 You’ll learn the great advantage of owning poorly correlated assets.
 This part is truly cool!
 “Magical.”